GitauHarrison/notes/linode/buy_domain.md

 ![Authenticate Your Domain Page 1](/images/linode/buy_domain/authenticate_domain_page_1.png)

-Click on the "Next" button to continue.
-You will be required to update the domain name from which an email can be sent.
-A nice little preview of the email is shown as you key in your domain name.
+I will click on the "Next" button to continue.
+I am required to update the domain name from which an email can be sent.
+A nice little preview of the email is shown as I key in my domain name.

 ![Authenticate Your Domain Page 2](/images/linode/buy_domain/authenticate_domain_page_2.png)